sarvodaya-network/sarvodaya.eu/library/flosha/vinoba-on-daily-structure.md

 Once you get control over your mind and organs, no matter where you are, you will be in solitude.
 (Where Silence Speaks)

+> On a daily basis we must sit in solitude, detaching ourselves from the mind.
+We should be able to observe the mind as a witness would.
+This practice should not be longer than two ghatikas (48 minutes).
+(Where Silence Speaks)